-A common theme I’ve discovered amongst the guests I’ve interviewed during the first month of co-hosting the BiggerPockets Money Podcast is frugality.
+A common theme I’ve discovered amongst the guests I’ve interviewed co-hosting the BiggerPockets Money Podcast is frugality.
 Living a frugal life allows many people to reach financial freedom—or helps them move down the path at an accelerated rate.

 I asked my friends for their finance hacks—ways to cut expenses out of your monthly budget.
 Here’s what a few of them had to say.